Mom talking to her daughter, illustrating ways to support and improve a child’s mental health

 Helping Your Child Manage School Anxiety

 Your child may worry about tests, presentations, or social interactions.
 Acknowledge that anxiety is normal.
 Ground them with calm conversation and active listening.
+Take one small step: help them tackle one manageable task, like reviewing a single section for a test.
+Reflect: celebrate their small success and reinforce that challenges build confidence and resilience.

 How This Fits the Managing Fear Framework